yaroslaff/other_access/README.md

 For example, root user can use `other_access.oaccess(path, os.R_OK, 'www-data')` to ensure files are readable by www-data user.

 ## Limitation
-other_access does not supports filesystem ACL
+other_access does not supports filesystem ACL.

 ## Usage